shaheenp/mygreeneyed/families/cercidiphyllaceae/cercidiphyllum/cercidiphyllum-japonicum.md

   - one of the largest hardwoods in Asia
   - only remaining species of an ancient genus, which is found in the fossil record in North America and Europe dating back >65 million years
   - remaining populations are endemic to E China
-  - poor self-regeneration has contributed to “endangered” status in China
+  - poor self-regeneration has contributed to "endangered" status in China

 Ecology & Adaptations:
   - native to China and Japan